mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     var revisionIds = session.Advanced.GetTemporalRevisionIdsFor("foos/1", start, pageSize);

 Both of these methods require pagination of their results.
-For the transaction time, you can use the `Last-Modified` metavalue that Raven sets.
+For the transaction time, you can use the `Last-Modified` metadata value that Raven sets.

 If you had more complex concerns for building your audit trail, you could use a static index such as the following: